MutterPedro/digjoy/README.md

 class Example2 {}
 ```

-To define some routes, is simple just like before.
-You just to use the **HTTP methods decorators** above the controller methods.
+To define some routes, it is simple just like before.
+You just need to use the **HTTP methods decorators** above the controller methods.
 If you need to validate the request body, just pass a **Joi schema object** as the second parameter.
 If the params `( query field for GET requests or body field for rest methods)` don't follow the schema definition, it will throw a [ValidationError](https://hapi.dev/family/joi/?v=16.1.7#validationerror).

 **Attention**: your route handlers won't deal with **request** and **response** objects from express.
 The parameters will arrive as the function's arguments, and to respond to the request you just need to **return** or **throw** something.
 Example: